garciart/flask-demo/tracker_18/README.md

 > **IMPORTANT**:
 > - NEED TO ADD UNIT TESTS TO TRACKER 16 AND LATER!
-> - Do not forget to add an endpoint to API routes, or you will get an AssertionError!

-This is a demo of a Flask application that incorporates API authentication.
+This is a demo of a Flask application that incorporates authorization.

 > **NOTE** - Remember to activate your Python virtual environment first:
 >